And Why a Bunch of Post-9/11 Veterans are Organizing a “New Century” Legion Post

 As a direct consequence of the end of military conscription in 1973, more of America’s bellicose burden is concentrated in a shrinking segment of our population.
 While the end of the draft is considered highly successful and widely embraced, it has lead to a growing military/civilian divide in our country.
 The American people are increasingly disconnected from the U.S. military and military service.
 This disconnect is not unique to America or this age; unfortunately, this reoccurring disconnect historically leads to the marginalization and alienation of the service, sacrifice, and the needs of military veterans.
 As current demographic and social trends continue to converge, American veterans will continue to be pushed aside, ostracized, and devalued–which is why veteran service organizations such as the American Legion and the VFW matter now more than ever.

 In a representative democracy, numbers count.
-Down from 18 percent in 1980, U.S. veterans made up about seven percent in 2016 of the total adult population in America according to the Census Bureau.
-This demographic drop coincides with decreases in active duty personnel, fewer large conflicts, and the aging and passing away of senior veterans.
+Down from 18 percent in 1980, U.S. veterans currently made up about 18,939,219 of the 246,379,319 citizens or 7.7 percent of the total adult population in America according to the U.S. Census Bureau (2013-2017 ACS) This demographic drop coincides with decreases in active duty personnel, fewer large conflicts, and the aging and passing away of senior veterans.
 Having less military veterans is actually a great thing because it means America is in fewer large-scale conflicts.
 For example, the Veterans Administration (VA) reports there were more than 16 million Americans serving in the armed forces during the six-years of World War II.
-In contrast, after 18 years of the Global War on Terror (GWOT), approximately 3.2 million have served worldwide, many serving multiple deployments.
+In contrast, after 18 years of the Global War on Terror (GWOT), approximately 3.3 million have served worldwide, many serving multiple deployments (Holder).
 While making less military veterans is a great idea, as veteran numbers drop their needs will increasingly go unheeded and critics will cast them not as active citizens who selflessly served our nation but as burdens on our society.
 It wouldn’t be the first time.

 For most veterans, their service and sacrifices shouldn’t be lionized like some conquering hero, but they shouldn’t be cast aside either.
 Marginalization is to relegate an individual or a group to an unimportant or powerless position within a society; alienation is to stop being friendly or helpful towards an individual or group, especially when an attachment formerly existed.
 Unfortunately, if American history is an indicator, our veterans are victims of these recurring social trends.
 For instance, in 1861 Congress established federal pension benefits for volunteers wounded on the field of battle to promote voluntary enlistments.
 Eventually, northern Civil War veterans were seen by critics as “a nuisance who saddled the nation with debt and doleful memories,” according to Brian Jordan in Marching Home: Union Veterans and Their Unending Civil War.
 Politicians would accuse veterans and veteran groups of “waving the bloody shirt” or paint armless veterans as “pension beggars” in an effort to ostracize veterans.